Schnoodles are "teddy bear" dogs beloved for their calm demeanor, high level of intelligence, and low-allergen coats.

 Every owner knows the joys and challenges of a schnoodle's curly coat—especially when it gets shaggy.
 While these pets are loved for their low-shed coats, a schnoodle's hair will constantly grow and require frequent grooming.

 If schnoodles spend a lot of time outdoors hiking or swimming, their fur can get matted.
 Ochoa recommends that owners maintain a good bathing routine for their dog and plan on grooming their schnoodles every six to eight weeks.
-Some owners will opt to brush and trim their dog's coat at home, while others prefer to leave it to the professionals.
+Some owners will opt to trim and brush their dog's coat at home, while others prefer to leave it to the professionals.

 "They need frequent grooming," Ochoa says.
 "If you keep them long and fuzzy like a teddy bear, you are going to have to brush them a lot.
 With my dog, we end up brushing her a few times a week just to keep the tangles and the matts out."